• Skip to primary navigation

 Einkorn Blueberry Muffins

-Your family is sure to love these simple, quick and healthy homemade blueberry muffins made with sour cream and einkorn flour.
+Your family is sure to love these simple, quick and healthy homemade blueberry muffins made with einkorn flour.
+They are refined sugar-free and naturally sweetened with honey and maple syrup.
 My kids devour these muffins as soon as they cool off enough to take a bite!
 I hope you find this recipe helps those quick mornings go a bit more smoothly and if you're in a real hurry in the morning these are great to make ahead the day or night before!

 Print Recipe Pin Recipe